 - The upright / forward facing ear mutation allows an elnin's ears to sit upright with the centers of the ears facing forward rather than off to the sides of their head.
-Unlike other ear mutations this mutation can appear sleek at the same time without having the sleek mutation present.
+Unlike other ear mutations this mutation can appear pointed at the same time without having the pointed mutation present.

 - Ear mutations that do not conflict can be stacked.
 (For example petite upright forward facing ears can appear much like a cat's.
 If you were to add the lop eared and rounded ear mutations you could get a folded cat ear or floppy puppy dog ear depending on how you style the art.